zhongjiedong/Tsukiro/README.md

 ## VERY VERY IMPORTANT.

 Skyrim has updated again to the "Anniversary Edition".
 This modlist will not update to this version, probably ever.
-So to install this modlist you MUST, run the patcher here:
+So to install this modlist you MUST, run the full patcher here:

 https://www.nexusmods.com/skyrimspecialedition/mods/57618